Howard Beach–JFK Airport station: AirTrain JFK platform

 The AirTrain JFK portion of this station has two tracks and one island platform on the upper level of the station complex.
 The eastern end of the AirTrain platform leads to Parking Area C. Unlike the New York City Subway platforms, the AirTrain JFK platforms are entirely enclosed and feature platform screen doors, which help the station maintain a constant temperature and prevent passengers from falling onto the tracks.
 An array of sensors detect a train's position on the track, and only when it is properly aligned will the train's doors open.
 This enables the AirTrain to use automatic train operation without drivers.

 The platform measures approximately 240 ft.
 The next stop to the southeast is Lefferts Boulevard.
-Since it is owned by the Port Authority, it uses a separate fare control from the subway.
+Since it is owned by the Port Authority, it uses a separate fare control from the subway; there are no free transfers between AirTrain JFK and the subway.
 Passengers must pay their fare when either entering or leaving the station, as this station and Jamaica are the only stations where fares are collected.
 MetroCard vending machines are located on both sides of fare control.